Section 29-9 District R-4, high density multiple-family dwelling district.

 Vision clearance.
 On any corner lot on which a front or side yard is required, no wall,

-fence, sign, or other structure or no plant growth of a type which would interfere with traffic
+sign, or other structure or no plant growth of a type which would interfere with traffic visibility

-visibility across the corner shall be permitted or maintained higher than three (3) feet above the
+across the corner shall be permitted or maintained higher than three (3) feet above the curb level,

 less than six hundred fifty (650) square feet excluding basements,